sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-debugging/cp-mobile-dev-kit-debugging.md

 3. To disconnect your debugger, click the red stop icon in the floating bar.
 Alternatively, you can do it via **Run** menu> **Stop Debugging**.

-You have learned how to debug an Mobile Development Kit Client application.
+You have learned how to debug an mobile development kit Client application.
 Find more information about debugging in MDK in [help documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/vscode/debugging-mdk-app-with-vscode-debugger.html).

 ---